Table of Contents

 Some inventions turn out groundbreaking and revolutionary.
 No doubt, escalators are aforesaid.
 With the invention of escalators, a universe of opportunity was unlocked in the arena of commerce.
 Thanks to Charles Seeberger, people could ascend into the air or descend into the depths.
 The word escalator was coined by merging ‘scala,’ the Latin word for steps, with the word ‘elevator.’

 Did you know?
 In the US, over 30,000 escalators are there, helping around 90 billion riders every year.
 Let it be department stores, shopping malls, airports, railway stations, hotels, arenas, stadiums, or public spaces, and these massive machines have become an inevitable part of our life.

 “An escalator can never break: it can only become stairs.”
 They never become unusable, even during a breakdown or power issue.

 An escalator is a power-driven, continuously moving stairway to take passengers up and down short vertical distances.
 It consists of a top and a landing platform along with the tracks, gears, and motors that drive the stairs.

 Stirring deep into the mechanical complexities of an escalator is not my intent.
 I just want to point out, being a mechanical innovation, how obvious a defect and escalator accident would be.
 However, moving further, we would have a gaze on the working of escalators in relation to accidents.

 Causes of Escalator Accidents

-Reports suggest that annually there are approximately 10,000 escalator accident injuries in the United States, and each year it is growing at a rate of 10%.
-The majority of escalator accidents take place from falls.
+Reports suggest that annually there are approximately 10,000 escalator accident injuries in the United States, and each year they are growing at a rate of 10%.
+The majority of escalator incidents result from falls.
 However, 20% of them are due to entrapment caused by the faulty design of the escalator.
 The below-mentioned are the commonly reported reasons for accidents on escalators.

 - Clothing or a shoelace getting trapped in the escalator